Djambi: Objective

 The objective of the game is to get absolute power by being the last chief alive on board.
 Although informal alliances can be temporarily agreed upon, there is no team: each player plays against the other players.

-Start position
+Starting position

-The pieces are placed in each corner of the board as shown in the picture above.
+Each player's pieces are placed in one corner of the board as shown in the picture above.
+The red player starts first, and turns proceed through the blue, yellow, and green players.

-Order of play is red - blue - yellow - green.